Chenies Manor House: 21st century historical investigations

 Three samples with precise felling dates of 1537–38 were found in the roof of the southern part of the western wing.
-The northern part of the roof did not have precise dates but only a range of felling dates from 1515 to 1550, but these were consistent with the precise datings and the two separate roof sections were of similar design.
+The northern part of the roof had les precise dates, with a range of felling from 1515 to 1550, which are consistent with the dates for the southern part, the two separate roof sections being of similar design.
 Ceilings for the rooms below were an integral part of the construction, showing these had not been added later.
 The part of the building occupying the corner between the west and southern blocks might originally have been part of the western block, or the newer southern building.
 Samples obtained gave ranges of 1538–61 and 1550–80.
 Taken together the samples suggest the corner was contemporary with the south wing, but might also be consistent with an existing earlier part of the west wing being modified to join to the new section.

 The evidence from the roof timbers suggests that at the time of the royal visit by Henry VIII, the southern wing had not existed.
 The building at that time may have been a 'T' shape with the long top of the 'T' formed by the now demolished buildings, and the vertical bar by the still existing south wing.

-The building still lacked a formal entrance.
-A freestanding building still exists west of the current west wing, dating back to Tudor times.
-It was considered that this might have framed the formal gateway, which would have been between it and the western end of the missing north wing, facing west.
+No formal entrance has been established with certainty.
+An existing freestanding building to the west of the current west wing, dates to Tudor times.
+It was thought this might have framed the formal gateway, which would have been between it and the western end of the missing north wing, facing west.
 Other buildings might then have framed a yard to the west of what is now the western wing.
 The demolished north wing was widest in the centre, with narrower extensions at either end.
 The excavations revealed evidence that the central block had originally had a straight northern face, overlooking formal gardens further north, which had then been remodelled with bay windows.
 It was estimated that the Tudor building was perhaps six times the extent of the buildings still remaining.

 During the course of the excavation samples of 12th and 13th century pottery were found at various places.
 While this did not prove the existence of a manor house on the site at that time, it did confirm there was some sort of occupation.
 Taken with the existence of the Tudor and medieval buildings, plus the adjacent church, it is reasonable to assume this was also the site of Isenhamsted Manor.
 One piece of pottery was discovered probably dating to the early Bronze Age.